 7. Monitor trends in the Merchant Portal

 While you’re in the Merchant Portal, you can browse through detailed analytics on your menu performance, operations, and customer feedback.
 In particular, the Operations Quality tab helps you track key metrics such as missing items, Dasher wait time, order accuracy, and customer ratings.
-The Merchant Portal will analyze these metrics and help you identify your restaurant’s strengths and areas for improvement.
+The Merchant Portal will analyze these metrics and help you identify your business's strengths and areas for improvement.
 Armed with this data, you can then make the necessary adjustments to improve your operations.

 8. Hold regular check-ins with your DoorDash account manager